kiwilan/unplugin-svg-transformer/README.md

 > **Note**
 >
 > This example use Vue 3, but it works with React or Svelte.
-Vue 3 is the only one with a plugin to register globally `SvgIcon` component but React has `SvgIcon` component ready-to-use, you have just to import it.
-Svelte has no component, you have to create your own.

 To use TypeScript, update `vite.config.js` to `vite.config.ts` and just add `unplugin-svg-transformer/vite` to `plugins` array.